dirkbig/GSy-sandbox-sim/README.md

-# Pay as Clear Market
+# Local Energy Market Model

 Agent-based model using MESA package modeling a two-sided market, pay-as-clear pricing rule based micro-grid energy market.
-Goal is to simulate a grid with households using plug-and-play bidding strategies and devices according a predefined grid set-up
+Goal is to simulate a grid with households using plug-and-play bidding strategies and devices according a predefined grid set-up.
+Includes
+3 pricing algorithms; Pay as Bid (i.e. discriminatory auction), Pay as Clear (i.e. uniform auction) and the McAfee Auction.

 ## Getting started